 Your doctor may prescribe an antidepressant to treat your depression symptoms.
 Below are the different types of prescription medicines that regulate the levels of different neurotransmitters in your brain.

 Selective serotonin reuptake inhibitors (SSRIs)

-SSRIs affect a chemical in the brain called serotonin.
-If a person has never tried an antidepressant before, SSRIs are usually the first kind of antidepressant medicine your doctor will recommend.
-These medicines tend to have fewer side effects than other antidepressants.
-Some of the side effects that SSRIs can cause include dry mouth, nausea, nervousness, insomnia, sexual problems, and headache.
+SSRIs affect a chemical in your brain called serotonin.
+SSRIs usually are the first kind of antidepressant your doctor will prescribe.
+These types tend to have fewer side effects.

 Serotonin and norepinephrine reuptake inhibitors (SNRIs)

 SNRIs affect two chemicals in your brain.
 They are serotonin and norepinephrine.
 Your doctor may prescribe them because they don’t interact with your other medicines.